-- OEmployers shall conduct mental health examinations (stress checking)\1 for their workers by doctors, public health nurses and others based on the Ordinance of MHLW\ - OStress check results are notified to test takers by doctors and others who conducted tests.
-Such results are not subject to be notified to employers without the prior consent of the test takers themselves. - OEmployers shall conduct a doctor's interview based on the Ordinance of MHLW in case they receive an offer from workers pertinent to the conditions\3 set by the Ordinance of MHWL, who received a stress check test result. - OEmployers shall not treat a given test taker disadvantageously as a result of an offer from such test taker. - OEmployers shall hear the doctor's opinion based on the results of interview guidance by the Ordinance of MHLW, and take appropriate measures for working conditions\ if necessary, after considering the doctor's opinion.
+- OBusiness operators shall conduct mental health examinations (stress checking)\1 for their workers by doctors, public health nurses and others based on the Ordinance of MHLW\2. - OStress check results are notified to test takers by doctors and others who conducted tests.
+Such results are not subject to be notified to business operators without the prior consent of the test takers themselves. - OBusiness operators shall conduct a doctor's interview based on the Ordinance of MHLW in case they receive an offer from workers pertinent to the conditions\ set by the Ordinance of MHWL, who received a stress check test result. - OBusiness operators shall not treat a given test taker disadvantageously as a result of an offer from such test taker. - OBusiness operators shall hear the doctor's opinion based on the results of interview guidance by the Ordinance of MHLW, and take appropriate measures for working conditions\ if necessary, after considering the doctor's opinion. - OThe minister of MHLW shall issue guidelines about the implementation of appropriate and effective measures which business owners should take. - \1 Items examined are standardized "simple questionnaires on professions" (57 items) and should be conducted once a year. - \2 Performers of stress checks are doctors, public health nurses and other personnel and psychiatric social workers who have received a certain level of training. - \3 Stress checks should be conducted only for persons whom a performer deems necessary, even if the test-taker's stress level is high. - \4 Measures on professions include changing the working location, work and shortening working hours and decreasing number of late-night overtime considering a worker's actual situation. - (2) Formulation of the "Guidelines for Maintaining and Improving Workers' Mental Health" (made public in March 2006)

-OThe minister of MHLW shall issue guidelines about the implementation of appropriate and effective measures which business - owners should take. - \1 Items examined are standardized "simple questionnaires on professions" (57 items) and should be conducted once a year. - \2 Performers of stress checks are doctors, public health nurses and other personnel and psychiatric social workers who have received a certain level of training. - \3 Stress checks should be conducted only for persons whom a performer deems necessary, even if the test-taker's stress level is high. - \4 Measures on professions include changing the working location, work and shortening working hours and decreasing number of late-night overtime considering a worker's actual situation. - (2) Formulation of the "Guidelines for Maintaining and Improving Workers' Mental Health" (Amendment in November 2015) The Guidelines provide the following matters as general implementation methods of mental health care that employers should - 1.
+The Guidelines provide the following matters as general implementation methods of mental health care that business operators - 1.
 Investigation and discussion at health committees, etc. - 2.
 Formulation of mental health promotion plans - 3.
 Promotion of four types of mental health care - (1) Self-care - (2) Care by management supervisors - (3) Care by industrial health staffs, etc. placed at offices - (4) Care by external resources - 4.
 Concrete procedures of mental health are - (1) Educational training and information provision - (2) Identification and improvement of working environment, etc. - (2) Detecting and responding to mental health disorders - (4) Support for returning to work - 5.
-Consideration to personal information protection - Prevention of disadvantageous treatment due to information on mental health. - 7.
-Matters requiring attention for efforts made in small-scale offices - External resources: refers to institutions or experts that provide support for mental health care outside offices - (3) Formulation of "Prevention of and Countermeasures against Suicide at Workplaces" (Suicide Prevention Manual) (revised in September 2008) - (4) Formulation of "Support Guide for Workers Absent from Work due to Mental Health Problems to Return to Workplaces" (revised in July 2012)
+Consideration to personal information protection - 6.
+Matters requiring attention for efforts made in small-scale offices - \ External resources: refers to institutions or experts that provide support for mental health care outside offices - (3) Formulation of "Prevention of and Countermeasures against Suicide at Workplaces" (Suicide Prevention Manual) (revised in September 2008) - (4) Formulation of "Support Guide for Workers Absent from Work due to Mental Health Problems to Return to Workplaces" (revised in March 2009)